Terry Waite: Charity work

-Awards and honours
+Honours and awards

 In 1991, following his release Waite was elected a fellow commoner at Trinity Hall, Cambridge.
 In 1992, Waite received the Four Freedoms Award for the Freedom of Worship.
-In the same year, Durham University made him an honorary Doctor of Civil Law.
+In the same year, Durham University made him an honorary Doctor of Civil Law, while Sussex University made him an honorary Doctor of Laws.
 In 2001, Anglia Ruskin University awarded him an honorary Doctor of Philosophy.
 On 30 May 2009, at a ceremony in Ely Cathedral, the Open University made him an honorary D.Univ.
 He was awarded an honorary degree by the University of Chester in 2009.

 In 2006 he was elected a visiting fellow of Magdalen College, Oxford.

+Waite was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 2023 Birthday Honours for services to charity and humanitarian work.